Diagram comparing a normal cornea to a cone-shaped cornea caused by Keratoconus.

 With early diagnosis and appropriate treatment, most individuals with keratoconus can maintain good vision and quality of life.
 Modern innovations such as scleral lenses and corneal cross-linking have significantly reduced the need for corneal transplants.

-Q1: Can keratoconus go away on its own?
+1. Can this condition go away on its own?

-No. It usually progresses without treatment, but cross-linking can stop or slow the disease.
+No. It is a progressive disorder that usually worsens without medical intervention.
+However, modern treatments like cross-linking can effectively stop or slow down the thinning process.

-Q5: What is the success rate of corneal cross-linking?
+5. What is the success rate of stabilization surgery?

 Keratoconus is a challenging but manageable eye condition.
 By understanding the causes, recognizing the early signs, and exploring treatment options, patients can take control of their vision health.
 If you suspect keratoconus or experience rapid changes in your eyesight, consult an eye specialist promptly.